moghtech/komodo/docsite/docs/setup/backup.md

 :::info
 You are also able to integrate `BackupCoreDatabase` into other Procedures, for example to trigger this process before launching a backup container.
+There is nothing special about this Procedure, it's just created by default for guidance / convenience.
 :::

 ## Backups